ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 <div class="try-it">
   <h2>Try It: Sizing Images</h2>
   <p>Open up a new CodePen.
-Find 3 photos from <a href="https://www.pexels.com/">Pexels</a> and create image tags for each of them in the new CodePen.
+Find 3 photos from <a target="blank" href="https://www.pexels.com/">Pexels</a> and create image tags for each of them in the new CodePen.
 Get a mix of images that are vertical and horizontal.</p>
   <p>Style the photos so they appear to be the same size, and make sure they aren't squished!</p>
 </div>